 Antarctic Air Cruises

-No longer a new option, air cruises offer an alternative to longer Antarctic cruises.
+No longer a new option, air cruises offer an alternative to longer routes to Antarctica that sail across the Drake Passage.
 An Antarctica air cruise utilizes one-way or round-trip flights from Punta Arenas, Chile, to the Antarctic Peninsula where guests board a ship.

 Your trip to Antarctica should be a true journey, and turn you into an ambassador for the region, not just a passer-through.
 How to achieve this?
 Stay small and sustainable, on a ship carrying fewer than 200 guests.